Documentation Index

 User agent

-- Uses configured crawler user agent
+- Uses browser-like headers and user agent

 Status Detection